 man OPTION TERM

 - TERM is the command, utility, topic we want to open its man page.

 - OPTION is optional and used to provide optional to the man command.

 The most common usage for man command is listing a command, tool, library usage simply.
 We will list the manual for

 $ man ls

 Manual pages are categorized into sections.
 Each command, tool, library have a section.
-Categorization is made according to relevance of command, tool, library.
-Each section have a number from 1 to 9
+Categorization is made according to the relevance of command, tool, library.
+Each section has a number from 1 to 9.

 - Executable programs or shell commands